Abillu/ChallengeM21_Upload/README.md

  - set a time limit for your crowdsale by adding an opening time and a closing time.

  - set a goal amount of ether to raise.
 If the goal is not reached, it is common practice to refund your investors.
 This contract adds this capability to a crowdsale
+ -
+## Libraries and Technologies Used

+- Pandas library -  a Python library for data analysis.

+- SQLAlchemy -SQL library for Python

+- hvPlot - visualization library.

+- Voilà library - to deploy the Juypter library as a web application

+- Jupyter notebook

 #### Results